VISIONAI/VMXdocs/docs/VMXserver.md

 This will launch a new VMXserver process with the /www/vmx/ base directory and "f7" as the name of the session.
-It will try to load a model called "none" which isn't goint to exist (so nothing gets loaded initially), and it will run over port :8081.
+It will try to load a model called "none" which isn't going to exist (so nothing gets loaded initially), and it will run over port :8081.
 All interaction with the VMXserver is done by sending HTTP requests to localhost:8081.
-To start the interaction, you should either manually or programatically send the HTTP request to localhost:8081 with a properly formatted JSON object.
+To start the interaction, you should either manually or programmatically send the HTTP request to localhost:8081 with a properly formatted JSON object.
 All VMX inputs and outputs are in JSON format, and VMX server will return an error if it cannot parse the input correctly or of in